-- 2. Start the rhythm (automatic accompaniment). - When the ON/OFF button is off, the factorypreset sounds are produced. - This setting can be set separately for each rhythm. - If you wish to modify the settings you specified, while the ON/OFF button is on, press the SET button to turn it on.
+- 2. Start the rhythm (automatic accompaniment). - When the ON/OFF button is off, the factorypreset sounds are produced. - This setting can be set separately for each rhythm.

 One Touch Play

 ONE TOUCH PLAY automatically sets a suggested combination of sounds and an appropriate tempo for your chosen rhythm style.